 Am I setting up independent contractors or hiring employees?

-Nothing worth doing should be too easy—and that certainly applies to setting up independent contractors.
+Nothing worth doing should be too easy—and that certainly applies to set up independent contractors.
 Mistakes can be costly and generate bad press.

 Worker classification is never simple, but we’ve done a whole series on the subject to make it easier for you to be prepared.
 If you’re still unsure about whether you’re setting up independent contractors or employees, our worker classification quiz can help.